Accelerated Online Post-Master’s Certificate: Adult-Gerontology Acute Care Nurse Practitioner Program

 - Use ethical decision making in the delivery of acute, critical, and chronically ill care services for vulnerable populations

 - Collaborate with intra- and interdisciplinary professionals to achieve quality outcomes in advanced nursing practice

 - Demonstrate scholarly inquiry through verbal and written communication in clinical scholarship

-Post-Masters Certificate: Adult-Gerontology Acute Care Nurse Practitioner Online Program classes begin Spring and Fall semesters.
+Post-Masters Certificate: Adult-Gerontology Acute Care Nurse Practitioner Online Program classes begin Fall semester.

 This online certificate program is two semesters in length if the program of study is followed.
 All students must successfully complete specialty track coursework, achieve 500 clinical practicum hours and maintain a 3.0 GPA to earn a program certificate.

 Plan of Study

 - NUR 586: Acute, Critical, and Chronic Clinical Management I: fall semester